 Causes of Restless Leg Syndrome

-Currently there is no known single cause for Restless Leg Syndrome, researchers suspect the condition may be caused by an imbalance of the brain chemical dopamine, which sends messages to control muscle movement.
+Currently there is no known single cause however, researchers suspect the condition may be caused by an imbalance of the brain chemical dopamine, which sends messages to control muscle movement.

 Heredity may be involved as Restless Leg Syndrome runs in families, particularly if the onset of symptoms occurs before age 40.